This article originally appeared on VICE UK.

-A UK parliamentary inquiry into the detention of people on immigration grounds this week lifts the lid on a cruel, secretive regime under which 30,000 people a year are locked up indefinitely – not for committing a crime, but to facilitate deporting them.
+A UK parliamentary inquiry into the detention of people on immigration grounds this week lifts the lid on a cruel, secretive regime under which 30,000 people a year are locked up indefinitely—not for committing a crime, but to facilitate deporting them.

 The cross-party group of MPs and Peers found that the UK is alone in the EU in locking people up with no time limit, and recommend the next government introduce a maximum time limit of 28 days on the length of time anyone can be detained in immigration detention.
-The inquiry found that detention is used "disproportionately frequently," and heard all too often disabled people, pregnant women, the elderly, victims of abuse, torture and trafficking are held with no time limit, often with little or no access to legal representation, and often breaking the Home Office's own rules.
+The inquiry found that detention is used "disproportionately frequently," and heard all too often disabled people, pregnant women, the elderly, victims of abuse, torture, and trafficking are held with no time limit, often with little or no access to legal representation, and often breaking the Home Office's own rules.
 The inquiry also heard that HM Prisons Inspectorate found around a quarter of cases of prolonged immigration detention were down to nothing more than bureaucratic inefficiency.

 Last night, I caught up with former Yarl's Wood detainee Aderonke Apata at a High Court judicial review of her asylum case.
 Aderonke's testimony on the lack of access to legal representation and the daily homophobic attacks she faced as a Nigerian lesbian in detention was some of the most distressing the inquiry heard.

-"I welcome the recommendations of the Detention Inquiry, it couldn't have come at a better time," she said.
+"I welcome the recommendations of the Detention Inquiry.
+It couldn't have come at a better time," she said.
 "It is unacceptable to detain anybody in the first instance because most people that flee for their lives had been through one torture or the other.
 Detaining LGBT asylum seekers is the most horrendous injustice given that they are locked up with people from their homophobic countries.
-It is like they are sent back to their countries of origin where they then constantly get persecuted and are unable to report it because of fear of adverse effects on their claims."
+It is like they are sent back to their countries of origin, where they then constantly get persecuted and are unable to report it because of fear of adverse effects on their claims."

-The LGBT activist told me that back in Nigeria she was outed by neighbours and locked up by the police and tortured for being a lesbian.
+The LGBT activist told me that back in Nigeria she was outed by neighbors and locked up by the police and tortured for being a lesbian.
 She managed to bribe her way out and fled Nigeria in 2004, but lost her three-year-old son and brother to related vigilante murders, as well as her girlfriend of 20 years.
 Aderonke was sentenced to death by stoning in a Sharia court for being gay.

 Seeking refuge in the UK, she faced the humiliating challenge of proving her sexual orientation by answering degrading questions about her personal experiences.
-Despite being a LGBT campaigner, winning UK LGBT Positive Role Model National Diversity Award, producing love letters from partners and being engaged to her current partner Happiness Agboro, the UK Home Office doesn't buy that she's a lesbian.
+Despite being an LGBT campaigner, winning UK LGBT Positive Role Model National Diversity Award, producing love letters from partners and being engaged to her current partner Happiness Agboro, the UK Home Office doesn't buy that she's a lesbian.

-Aderonke met Happiness in Yarl's Wood Immigration, and Happiness has helped Aderonke fight her corner ever since, telling her it would be worth it because "nothing good comes easy".
+Aderonke met Happiness in Yarl's Wood Immigration, and Happiness has helped Aderonke fight her corner ever since, telling her it would be worth it because "nothing good comes easy."

-Yet the ever-present threat of detention, being torn from her wife-to-be and community of friends, as well as deportation to a country where she has been sentenced to death has left Aderonke with post-traumatic stress disorder, which caused her to be hospitalised recently.
+Yet the ever-present threat of detention, being torn from her wife-to-be and community of friends, as well as deportation to a country where she has been sentenced to death has left Aderonke with post-traumatic stress disorder, which caused her to be hospitalized recently.

 Yesterday, Aderonke took her fight for asylum in the UK to the High Court, packed with 100 well-wishers and gay activists including Peter Tatchell.

 In court, The Home Office argued Aderonke can't be a lesbian as she has a daughter.
 Their barrister Andrew Bird said, "You can't be a heterosexual one day and a lesbian the next day.
 Just as you can't change your race."
-The lawyer representing the British state suggested Aderonke "has deliberately altered her appearance...to a lesbian stereotype".
-Doubting that Aderonke could undertake LGBT activism when suffering from depression, the Home Office barrister went on, "if she is suicidal and depressed she is making a jolly good show of it".
+The lawyer representing the British state suggested Aderonke "has deliberately altered her appearance... to a lesbian stereotype."
+Doubting that Aderonke could undertake LGBT activism when suffering from depression, the Home Office barrister went on, "if she is suicidal and depressed she is making a jolly good show of it."

-Aderonke's barrister Abid Mahmood, called the comments "highly offensive".
+Aderonke's barrister Abid Mahmood, called the comments "highly offensive."
 The judge reserved his decision for three weeks.